Quantum Techniques for Stochastic Mechanics: Rewriting the rate equation

 \begin{theorem}[{\bf Deficiency Zero Theorem---Baby Version}] Suppose we have a weakly reversible reaction network with deficiency zero.
 Then for any choice of rate constants there exists an equilibrium solution of the rate equation where all species are present in nonzero amounts. \end{theorem}

 The first step is to write down the rate equation in a new, more conceptual way.
 It's incredibly cool.
-We've mentioned Schr\"{o}dinger's equation, which describes the motion of a quantum particle:
+We've mentioned Schr\"{o}dinger's equation {quantum mechanics!Schr\"{o}dinger's equation}, which describes the motion of a quantum particle:

 We've spent a lot of time on Markov processes, which describe the motion of a `stochastic' particle: